zackhanni/soundslikesoma/_services/mixing-mastering.md

 date: 2022-11-02
 intro_image: "images/services/studio-mixing-music-mastering.webp"
 description: Here at Sounds Like Soma we use our diverse knowledge and experience to transform your recorded tracks into a finished product ready for radio!
-tags: [studio,mixing,mastering,stems]
+tags: [studio, mixing, mastering, stems]
 ---
- We use our diverse knowledge multiple genres and decades of experience of to transform your recorded tracks into a finished product ready for the radio airwaves!
+ We use our diverse knowledge of multiple genres and decades of experience of to transform your recorded tracks into a finished product ready for the radio airwaves!

 <img src="/images/services/studio-mixing-music-mastering.webp" loading="lazy" title="song mastering studio" alt="song mastering studio" />

 ## What is mixing and mastering?

 Mixing and mastering is a process to achieve musical and tonal balance.
-Typically, mixing audio stems usually has significant and obvious changes while song mastering is a more subtle art with broad changes that effect the entire song.
+Typically, mixing audio stems usually has significant and obvious changes, while song mastering is a more subtle art with broad changes that affect the entire song.

-The mixing process has more opportunity for creativity to capture the artists vision, while mastering focuses on sound quality and making your song competitive to songs on the radio or streaming platforms.
+The mixing process has more opportunity for creativity to capture the artist's vision, while mastering focuses on sound quality and making your song competitive to songs on the radio or streaming platforms.

-Visit the Soma blog where We cover  <a href="/blogs/what-is-mixing-mastering/" target="Learn more about mixing and mastering">the differences in mixing and mastering</a> in more detail.
+Visit the Soma blog, where We cover  <a href="/blogs/what-is-mixing-mastering/" target="Learn more about mixing and mastering">the differences in mixing and mastering</a> in more detail.

 ---